On Amenable and Coamenable Coideals: Introduction

-In \cite{Kal2}, the Furstenberg boundary was constructed for discrete quantum groups, extending the definition from the classical discrete group case (see Remark \ref{ModMapsAnn} and \cite{Kal2}).
-For a discrete group $G$, faithfulness of the action of $G$ on the Furstenberg boundary is known to be equivalent to the unique trace property (see \cite{KK14}). \begin{defn} Let $\G$ be a unimodular discrete quantum group.
-We say $\G$ has the {\bf unique trace property} if the Haar state $h_{\widehat{\G}}\in A(\G)$ is the only trace in $B_r(\G)$. \end{defn} Kalantar et al{.} extended one direction of this fact to unimodular discrete quantum groups. \begin{thm}\cite[Theorem 5.3]{Kal2} Suppose $\G$ is unimodular and the action of $\G$ on the Furstenberg boundary is faithful.
-Then $\G$ has the unique trace property. \end{thm} Thus they pose the converse as an open problem. \begin{ques}\cite[Question 8.6]{Kal2} If $\G$ is unimodular, does the unique trace property imply the action of $\G$ on the Furstenberg boundary is faithful? \end{ques} As a corollary of Theorem \ref{coameniffamen}, we obtain a positive answer to Question \ref{uniquetrace} in Corollary \ref{uniquetraceCor}.
+Our progress for the forwards direction is with Lemma \ref{BigLemma}, which is specialized to the case where $P$ is central.
+A consequence of the above theorem is a full generalization of Caprace and Monod's characterization of amenability and relative amenability for quantum subgroups of discrete quantum groups (see Corollary \ref{qsubgroupsAmen}).
+Recall that Kalantar et al. have proved that amenability of a quantum subgroup $\H\leq \G$ of a DQG $\G$ is equivalent to relative amenability of $\ell^\infty(\G/\H)$.
+In particular, we have established the following.\\ ~\\ {\bf Corollary \ref{RelAmenIffAmenQS}} {\it Let $\G$ be a DQG and $\H\leq \G$ a quantum subgroup.
+Then $\ell^\infty(\G/\H)$ is relatively amenable if and only if it is amenable.}\\

-The remainder of the paper is organized as follows: in Section $3$ we establish a relationship between relative amenability and amenability of a right coideal $N_P$, involving a non-degeneracy condition on the group-like projection $P$ that generates $N_P$ (Theorem \ref{RelAmenIffAmen}).
-Then we characterize relative amenability and amenability in terms of the existence of a state in $\ell^\infty(\G)$ for which the actions of $\ell^1(\G)P$ or $P\ell^1(\G)$ are invariant respectively (Theorem \ref{CondRelAmen}).
-We characterize $M_P$ characterize relative amenability and amenability in terms of the existence of a state in $\ell^\infty(\G)$ for which the action of $P\ell^1(\G)P$ is invariant.
-With these characterizations in hand, we are able to establish a version of Theorem \ref{ClassicalThm} (2. $\iff$ 4. $\iff$ 6.) for right coideals of discrete quantum groups (Theorem \ref{IdealsAmen}).
+The remainder of the paper is organized as follows: in Section $3$, for a group-like projection $P$ we develop a notion of a $P$-invariant state and relate it to relative amenability of $\widetilde{N}_P$ (Theorem \ref{RelAmenIffAmen}).
+We achieve similar characterizations of both relative amenability and amenability of the subspaces of the form $M_P$.
+With these characterizations in hand, we are able to establish a version of Theorem \ref{ClassicalThm} (2. $\iff$ 4. $\iff$ 6.)
+(Theorem \ref{IdealsAmen}).